Keyboard shortcuts

 Multi-Environment Setup

-Deploy different agents for different environments:
+Deploy different collectors for different environments:

 # production-deployment.yaml